apiaxle/blog/_posts/2013-04-07-handy-git-tips-to-stop-you-getting-fired.md

          something += 2
      }

 Same end result but much easier to read.
+You can invoke the algorithm when using `diff` with the `--patience` flag.

 ## Get everything you can into git hooks